lupus78/feedtransmission/README.md

                         The logging file, if not specified, prints to output --clear-added-items   Clears the list of added torrents.
-You can also do that by deleting the addeditems.txt
+You can also do that by deleting the addeditems.txt --download-dir <dir>  The directory where the downloaded contents will be saved in.
+Optional.
 ```